fly-hiring/be-elixir-challenge/README.md

 * Handles billing for a bunch of different things.
 Invoices are a combination of metered product usage, one-off line items, and recurring subscription fees.
 * Generates 10s of thousands of invoices each month.
 * Models our global account data with concepts like `Organizations` and `Users`.
-* Syncs data to Stripe, our payment processor, so we can bill developers for their usage.
+* Syncs regular usage data to Stripe, our payment processor, so we can bill developers for their usage.

-Our current process for billing developers looks like this: we sync usage data from a variety of sources to Stripe, which generates an invoice based on Stripe's knowledge of our products and pricing.
+Our current process for billing developers looks like this: we sync usage data from a variety of sources to Stripe.
+Then Stripe generates an invoice based on Stripe's knowledge of our products and pricing.
 The challenge is that we bill for a whole lot of things in tiny increments, so we need to sync usage data to Stripe _all the time_.

 We sync to Stripe so aggressively that we sometimes fail to sync at all, which means we can't tell our users how much they owe.

-This strategy of aggressively pushing usage data to Stripe reduces our ability to provide a good developer experience.
+This strategy of aggressively pushing usage data to Stripe reduces our ability to provide a good developer experience (for the developers who use our platform).

 ## Your task - the code